 top of page

-Resident’s Concerns
+Residents’ Concerns

 Residents across New York City, Long Island, Staten Island, Queens, the Hudson Valley, and upstate have repeatedly expressed concerns about the proliferation of BESS facilities in their neighborhoods.
-Zeldin pointed to recent incidents in California and Hawaii, where lithium-ion battery fires caused extensive damage and posed severe risks to local communities and first responders.
+Zeldin pointed to recent incidents in California and Hawaii.
+There, lithium-ion battery fires caused extensive damage and posed severe risks to local communities and first responders.
 “Many New Yorkers are looking at these incidents and asking whether our state is putting their safety first,” he said.

-Gov Hochul’s Support
+Governor Hochul’s Support

 The Wait and See for the Future